ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 let boardGame = try decoder.decode(BoardGame.self, from: jsonData)
 ```

 Here we decided to create a new BoardGameDetails struct to hold the nested object containing the year, categories and mechanisms properties of a board game.
-In order to decode it as part of the BoardGame struct, the only thing we had to do was to make the new struct conform to Decodable.
+In order to decode it as part of the BoardGame struct, the only thing we have to do is to make the new struct conform to Decodable.

 Everything mentioned above related to coding keys still applies to the new struct, regardless of the implementation of the BoardGame struct.
-For example, we may decide we want to make use of coding keys when decoding BoardGame, but keep the default implementation on BoardGameDetails.
+For instance, we may decide we want to make use of coding keys when decoding BoardGame, but keep the default implementation on BoardGameDetails.

 ### Does this mean I need to create a struct for every nested object?

 The answer is no!
 Sometimes you may be interested in decoding some (or even all) nested properties, but don't really want to create yet another struct.
 Perhaps holding all data under a single struct is enough.
-This gets worse when the object you're trying to parse contains not just one, but multiple nested objects.
+This gets worse when the object you are trying to parse contains not just one, but multiple nested objects.

-Again, let's see how we can work around this by extending the JSON payload from the previous examples.
+Again, let's see how we can work around this by extending the JSON payload from the previous examples:

 ```javascript
 {